info-bar icon

 gallery image

 The Carnivorous Plant Display lurks deep in the heart of the Woodland Garden at Mendocino Coast Botanical Gardens.
-These exotic plants exist in wet, nutrition poor environments, and therefore have evolved to supplement their diets by trapping and eating insects.
+These exotic plants exist in wet, nutrition-poor environments, and therefore have evolved to supplement their diets by trapping and eating insects.

 Our inventive Gardeners used re-purposed wine barrels (North Coast Brewing Company donated a slew of barrels to the Pack Rat Yard Sale) to create a home for the new display.
 Brad Williams, owner and operator of Fort Bragg Carnivores, donated a majority of the plants, offered his expertise in designing a suitable home for the plants, and helped with the planting.
 A peat moss and sand mixture creates the boggy acidic environment necessary for them to thrive.
 We loaded the bottom half of the barrels with perlite to fill in the extra space not needed by these shallow rooting plants.

 We ask that you DO NOT TOUCH the plants in order to keep them healthy and happy.
 The extra work from opening and closing without any nutrients to consume can weaken and kill the carnivorous wonders.
-Be sure to check out the unique display during their spring peak!

 VIDEOS: